New York Daily News: Illustrated Daily News

-The Illustrated Daily News was founded by Patterson and his cousin, Robert R. McCormick.
+The Illustrated Daily News was founded by Joseph Medill Patterson and his cousin Robert R. McCormick.
 The two were co-publishers of the Chicago Tribune and grandsons of Tribune Company founder Joseph Medill, in imitation of the successful British newspaper Daily Mirror.
-When Patterson and McCormick could not agree on the editorial content of the Chicago paper, the two cousins decided at a meeting in Paris that Patterson would work on launching a Tribune-owned newspaper in New York.
-On his return, Patterson met with Alfred Harmsworth, Viscount Northcliffe, and the publisher of the Daily Mirror, London's tabloid newspaper.
-Impressed with the advantages of a tabloid, Patterson launched the Daily News on June 24, 1919, as Illustrated Daily News.
-The Daily News was owned by the Tribune Company until 1993.
+Patterson and McCormick could not agree on the editorial content of the Chicago newspaper, so they decided at a meeting in Paris that Patterson would work on launching a Tribune-owned newspaper in New York.
+On his return, Patterson met with Alfred Harmsworth, Viscount Northcliffe, and the publisher of the Daily Mirror.
+He was impressed with the advantages of a tabloid, so he launched the Daily News on June 24, 1919 as Illustrated Daily News.

+The Tribune Company published the Chicago Tribune until 2021, and it also owned the News Syndicate Company, Inc. which published The Daily News until 1993.